Marshflair1988/AuctionHouseSemesterProject/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Tailwind CSS for the utility-first CSS framework
-- All contributors who have helped shape this project